 He also continues training teaching artists, conducts arts research, develops novel initiatives, and advises on artistic content, culturally responsive pedagogy, creative collaboration and more.
 He designs and curates accredited professional development training for credentialed educators who partner with the San Francisco Opera.

 A celebrated dance educator, Mr. Mc Neal is the former Director of Education for San Francisco Ballet where he established the distinguished, San Francisco Ballet Center for Dance Education, engaging over 30,000 people annually through 1,500 culturally diverse events.

-Mc Neal serves as a Transformative Learning Coach, Leadership Advisor and Arts Integration Specialist for Alameda County Office of Education where he develops culturally responsive, inquiry-based, social justice curriculum.
+Mc Neal served as a Transformative Learning Coach, Leadership Advisor and Arts Integration Specialist for Alameda County Office of Education where he developed culturally responsive, inquiry-based, social justice curriculum.
 He is a founding member of the San Francisco Unified School District’s Arts Education Master Plan Advisory Committee.
 McNeal is on the Leadership Council of Create California, a statewide-advocacy consortium, where he co-chairs the Equity Committee – working to creating a sustainable, equitable, arts learning eco-system for the state of California.

 Mr. Mc Neal holds two bachelor’s degrees – in psychology, and sociology from Excelsior College, and a master’s degree in education from Lesley University.
-Mr. Mc Neal is currently a Ph.D. scholar in Transformative Theory, and Culturally and Linguistically Responsive studies and educational equity at California Institute for Integral Studies in San Francisco.
+Mr. Mc Neal is currently a Ph.D.
+Candidate in Transformative Theory, and Culturally and Linguistically Responsive studies and educational equity at California Institute for Integral Studies in San Francisco.
 Mc Neal’s research focuses on the intersection of arts, cultural responsiveness, and educational equity, as he devises solutions to the pressing issues of education reform and racial equity in the arts.